Will Anderson (singer): Early life

 Anderson was born in Sacramento, California but his family later moved to Charlottesville, Virginia.
 His father, Mark, is a physician and a professor of radiology and orthopaedic surgery at the University of Virginia.
 He has two brothers, Charles and John, and a sister, Jane.
 He began taking piano lessons at a young age and his parents bought him his first guitar as a Christmas present when he was eleven years old.
 He worked as a lifeguard in both high school and college.
 Anderson graduated from the University of Virginia in 2008, having majored in music.

 Career

 Anderson formed the band Sparky's Flaw in high school with his classmates Kit French, Johnny Stubblefield, and Alex Hargrave.
 He met Nate McFarland while studying at the University of Virginia; they were both members of The Virginia Gentlemen.
 McFarland joined the band as a lead guitarist and Sparky's Flaw released two independent EPs.
 They later changed their band name to Parachute.
 Parachute played many college shows and were signed to Mercury Records during Anderson's third year of college in 2007.

 Parachute has released five albums since 2009, and has toured with artists including Switchfoot, Kelly Clarkson, NEEDTOBREATHE, Jon McLaughlin, The Script, Mat Kearney, and The Goo Goo Dolls.

+On January 22, 2025, Will announced on his Instagram page that he is recording and will be releasing a solo album.